Cancer Prevention and Control

 genetic and molecular epidemiology.
 The

-CCCWFU has an NCI R25 training grant in cancer survivorship, serves as a
+CCCWFU has an NCI R25 training grant in cancer survivorship (that was just

-for collaboration exist with the Maya Angelou Center on Health Equity (MACHE),
+Opportunities for collaboration exist with the Maya Angelou Center on

-a designated Center of Excellence with the National Institute on Minority
+Health Equity (MACHE), a designated Center of Excellence with the National

-faculty position is offered within the Division of Public Health Sciences (PHS)
+faculty positions are offered within the Division of Public Health Sciences

-which has over 50 faculty and 250 staff in three departments: Social Sciences
+(PHS) which has over 50 faculty and 250 staff in three departments: Social

 Sciences.
 PHS is highly ranked